40th Infantry Division (United States): Combat chronicle

 On 1 September 1950, the 40th Infantry Division was again called into active federal service for the Korean War.
 Shipping out of Oakland and San Francisco, California in late March 1951, the division deployed to Japan for training.
 For the next nine months, they participated in amphibious, air transportability, and live fire training from Mount Fuji to Sendai.
 On 23 December, the division received alert orders to move to Korea.
 The division moved to Korea in January 1952.
 After additional training, the division moved north in February 1952, where it relieved the 24th Infantry Division on the battle line.
 At the time the division consisted of the 160th, 223rd, and 224th Infantry Regiments, and smaller non-regiment-sized units.

 In Korea, the 40th Infantry Division participated in the battles of Sandbag Castle and Heartbreak Ridge.
 In these campaigns, the division suffered 1,180 casualties, including 311 who were killed in action, and 47 who later died from wounds received in action.
 Total division casualties in Korea included 376 killed in action, 1,457 wounded in action, and 47 dead of wounds.
 After the division was sent back to Japan, its time in Korea was commemorated by the commissioning of a punchbowl created by a local silversmith, by some accounts made up of the melted down Combat Infantryman Badges of the divisions veterans, with the geography of Heartbreak Ridge etched inside the bowl.
 It was used at ceremonial functions until it was stolen, and was subsequently bought at a garage sale by a married couple, who kept it for 18 years.
 It was then recovered and put on display at the division headquarters.
-It is now displayed at the California State Military Museum, and is registered in the National Archives.
+It is now displayed at the 40th Infantry Division Headquarters and is registered in the National Archives and Records Administration National Archives.

 Three members of the division's 223rd Infantry Regiment were awarded the Medal of Honor for their actions during the Korean War: David B. Bleak, Gilbert G. Collier and Clifton T. Speicher.
 David Hackworth did a combat tour as company commander of E Company (Heavy Weapons) 1st Battalion 223rd Infantry Regiment and F Company 2nd Battalion 223rd Infantry Regiment in Korea with the division, when it was under the command of Major General Joseph P. Cleland.

 After its return from the Korean War, the division was reorganized on 1 July 1954 as the 40th Armored Division.
 It had three combat commands (A, B, and C) in 1956.